Hay fever and headshaking trial using Equine Breather

 1N (one nostril) trials

 1N is a gentle form of Equine Breathing.
 It may take longer than using a Breather but trials and case studies are showing that it is effective and as it requires no special equipment or training it costs nothing.
-Free basic instructions are available here.
+You can start Equine Breathing right now using the free instructions.
+However, if you think you might want to participate in a trial then send an email first, before starting with 1N.

 1N Headshaking trial